 - Disc Golf courses at Ballard and Veterans parks in Tupelo

 NMMC Wellness Center offers a wide variety of youth fitness programs:

-- "Way To Go Kids" helps children ages 9-13 with nutrition and exercise.
+- F.I.T.
+(Families in Transformation) helps families with nutrition and exercise.

 - Gymnastics teaches children ages 3 to 5 tumbling and balance.

 - Swim programs include group lessons, private lessons and semi-private lessons that are offered all year for children age 6 months and older.

 - Family Fitness Time allows parents to bring their children to the Wellness Center for swimming, basketball and walleyball.